automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Valdosaurus.md

 # Valdosaurus
-## Description: This ornithopod was discovered on the Isle of Wight.
+## This ornithopod was discovered on the Isle of Wight.